smithfarm/ceph/SubmittingPatches.rst

         Signed-off-by: Random J Developer <random@developer.example.org>

-using your real name (sorry, no pseudonyms or anonymous contributions.)
+using your real name (sorry, no pseudonyms or anonymous contributions).

 Git can sign off on your behalf
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^